Democratic Republic of the Congo–Greece relations

-Congolese–Greek relations are foreign relations between the Democratic Republic of the Congo and Greece.
+Democratic Republic of the Congo–Greece relations are foreign relations between the Democratic Republic of the Congo and Greece.
 Greece has an embassy in Kinshasa and 2 honorary consulates in Kisangani and Lubumbashi.
 The Democratic Republic of the Congo has an embassy in Athens.
 Both countries are full members of the Organisation internationale de la Francophonie.
 There is a small Greek community in Congo.